jezhumble/javasysmon/README.md

 Source code
 -----------

 The Java source code sits under src/main/java.
 The C source code is in src/main/c, with a subdirectory for each platform supported by JavaSysMon.
-The compiled binaries are stored in lib/native, and it is these that are used to build the jar when you run ant.
-So if you change the c source, you'll need to compile and copy the binary to lib/native before running ant in order to test your changes.
+The compiled binaries are stored in lib/native, and it is these that are used to build the jar when you run maven.
+So if you change the c source, you'll need to compile and copy the binary to lib/native before running maven in order to test your changes.

 License
 -------